convisoappsec/conviso-docs/docs/cli/ast.md

 ### Naming an asset

-You can enter a custom name for the asset on the conviso platform, by default conviso ast uses the repository name as the asset name on the platform, you may want a custom name, this is possible as follows:
+You can enter a custom name for the asset on the Conviso Platform, by default conviso ast uses the repository name as the asset name, you may want a custom name, this is possible as follows:

 ```bash
 conviso ast run --asset-name 'your custom asset name'
 ```

-This will work for any type of scan, ast, sast and sca, for example:
+This will work on SCA and SAST too:

 ```bash
 conviso sca run --asset-name 'your custom asset name'